What are Core Web Vitals? 6 Ways to Optimize Your Website Performance

 How quickly a page loads can be held up on loading large CSS and Javascript.
 Optimize the CSS and Javascript by minifying and combining.
 Try and eliminate CSS and Javascript calls for pages that do not need them or only defer them to when needed.

 Note: We highly recommend that you talk to your web developers when optimizing your website.
 There’s a lot of technical knowledge that goes into each piece of the page experience update.
-If you want a deep dive into all things page experience and core web vitals, watch this conversation we had with Mike King, SEO pro, from iPullRank.
+If you want a deep dive into all things page experience and Core Web Vitals, watch this conversation we had with Mike King, SEO pro, from iPullRank.

-Will Core Web Vitals affect my rankings?
+Can Core Web Vitals affect my rankings?

 Is page speed a ranking factor?